Stress-Strain Curve and Hooke’s Law

 Hence, the value of Young’s Modulus tells us about the property of the material that how stiff or flexible it is.
 The larger the value of E, the harder it is to stretch or compress the material.

-Now, in our stress-strain graph, the point where the straight line ends is called the Proportional limit.
 It’s the point beyond which Hooke’s Law no longer valid.
 Stress and strain are no longer related to each other linearly, but still the material may return to its shape when the external force is removed.

-Next, we hit the Elastic Limit.
 This is the critical point beyond which deformation is no longer fully reversible.
 If you increase the stress past the elastic limit, the material starts to deform permanently, and this permanent change is called plastic deformation.

 Then, we reach the yield point — This is where the material undergoes a noticeable increase in strain (deformation) even with little or no increase in stress.
 For many materials, this is visible as a flat region in the curve, called the yielding region.
 Here, the material stretches without much increase in stress.

-As we keep increasing the load, the stress in the material continues to rise until it reaches the ultimate stress — also called ultimate strength.
+As we keep increasing the load, the stress in the material continues to rise until it reaches the Ultimate stress — also called Ultimate strength.
 This is the maximum stress the material can handle before it starts to fail.

 After that, even though the material keeps stretching, it starts losing its ability to carry load — the graph begins to drop.
 This is where the material starts to form a neck — a localized reduction in cross-sectional area.
 It continues to stretch at that narrowed spot until, we reach the breaking point — also known as the fracture point — where the material fails and breaks.